bassrehab/neuralmark/README.md

 ```

 **Explanation:**
-- We chose this overall flow because it separates the key processes: generation, embedding, verification, and quality assessment.
+- I chose this overall flow because it separates the key processes: generation, embedding, verification, and quality assessment.
 - This modular approach allows for easier testing and optimization of individual components.

 ### Fingerprint Generation